List of As Told by Ginger characters: Winston

-Faithful butler to the Griplings and sidekick to Blake, Winston is more of a fatherly figure to Courtney and Blake than Prescott ever was.
+Faithful butler to the Griplings and sidekick to Blake, Winston is much more of a fatherly figure to Courtney and Blake than Prescott ever was.
 He has never married and has no children and sees the Griplings as his surrogate family rather than just his employers.
 He is often involved in Blake's latest schemes to ruin/befriend Carl Foutley.